Shark Activity Advisory Sign Comes Down at Gaviota State Beach | News Channel 3-12

 "It is really pretty to know there are a bunch of things out there," said Eden Meyers.

-"I would just tell my girls and myself as well 'just don't go out to far and be aware of your surroundings and yeah have fun,'" said Openshaw.
+"I would just tell my girls and myself as well just don't go out to far and be aware of your surrounded and yeah have fun," said Openshaw.

 Landon Bowman and Blake Webster of San Diego said they still plan to enjoy the ocean.